 From Reinheimen, a scenic and challenging route leads to the summit of Snøhetta (2,286 m) and onward to the Åmotdalshytta hut (14 km total).
 In clear weather the views from Snøhetta extend to the Jotunheimen’s Galdhøpiggen and Glittertend (the two highest peaks in Norway), and the mountains of Rondane, among others.
 There is also an easier low route directly from the Reinheimen hut to the Åmotdalshytta hut (10 km).
-DNT staffed lodge Snøheim is slated to open in the summer of 2012 and will create even more options in the area.
+DNT staffed lodge Snøheim opened a few years ago and created even more options in the area.

 From Åmotdalshytta hut, the trail turns north toward self-service hut Gammelseter (passing the Loennechenbua emergency shelter).
 With 22 kilometers between huts this makes for a long, albeit scenic day on the trail.
 From Gammelseter it’s another 8 kilometers to the town of Gjøra where ground transportation is available.
 The total trip from Reinheimen to Gjøra takes 3–4 days; hiking experience is recommended.

 The main trail through Dovrefjell starts just south of Kongsvold Fjeldstue and heads west.
 Those visiting the park strictly to see musk oxen should spend a few hours walking this trail and searching the interior valleys, particularly near sources of water.
 Depending on where the herds are that day, you may need to walk in a few kilometers or possibly more.
 If you spend a half-day the chances of seeing musk oxen are high.